zenml-io/blog.zenml.io/_posts/2022-02-13-richify-your-cli.md

 ![A rich printout](../assets/posts/richify-your-cli/rich-print.png)

 Just like tracebacks in `rich` are better than the Python defaults, you also have [a better `print`](https://rich.readthedocs.io/en/stable/introduction.html#quick-start).
 Standard data structures like dicts and lists are converted to strings, syntax highlighting is added and they are clearly presented.
+(Python already has a tool for this in the standard library — `pprint` — though it doesn't have the colors.)

 We don't actually use any `print` statements in our CLI tool, but through `rich` our users get access to it for their own purposes, be it debugging or otherwise.